speakeasyman/9-readme_generator/sample Readme/sampleReadMe.md

 ## 3.0 Installation Instructions

-- Git clone, you'll need npm inquirer.
-ALso, you do not need to install the rock, but feel it in your heart.
+- You don't need to install rock, the rock is within you.
+ALso, npm i inquirer is needed

 ## 4.0 Usage Information

-- In the land of fallen, where the water meet the sand, you'll form the most awesome band.
-Also, generate some readmes, maybe serious ones
+- Use it however you wish, just rock on

 ## 5.0 Contribution Guidelines

-- However you want, just rock out.
+- Add whatever you want, it does not matter

 ## 6.0 Test Instructions

-- YOu do not test the metal.
-Punk rock tried to test the metal and it failed and was stricken to the ground.
+- Do not test the metal.
+Punk rock once tried to test the metal, but it failed and was thrown to the ground.

 ## 7.0 Questions: